kayaman/aws-mla/SageMaker.md

 Before you begin training, fast file mode identifies S3 data source files.
 However, fast file mode does not download the files.
 Instead, fast file mode gives the model the ability to begin training before the entire dataset has finished loading.
 Therefore, fast file mode decreases the startup time.
 As the training progresses, the entire dataset will load.
 Therefore, you must have enough space within the storage capacity of the training instance.
 This solution provides an update to only a single parameter and does not require any code changes.
 Therefore, this solution requires the least operational overhead.
 Learn more about [how to access training data](https://docs.aws.amazon.com/sagemaker/latest/dg/model-access-training-data.html).

+---

+FastFile mode is useful for scenarios where you need rapid access to data with low latency, but it is best suited for workloads with many small files.
+You should note that FastFile mode can be used only while accessing data from Amazon S3 and not with Amazon FSx for Lustre.

 ## AMT